freeCodeCamp/freeCodeCamp/guide/english/algorithms/binary-search-trees/index.md

 There are 3 cases that can happen when you are trying to delete a node.
 If it has,
 1. No subtree (no children): This one is the easiest one.
 You can simply just delete the node, without any additional actions required.
 2. One subtree (one child): You have to make sure that after the node is deleted, its child is then connected to the deleted node's parent.
-3. Two subtrees (two children): You have to find and replace the node you want to delete with its successor (the letfmost node in the right subtree).
+3. Two subtrees (two children): You have to find and replace the node you want to delete with its successor (the leftmost node in the right subtree).

 The time complexity for creating a tree is `O(1)`.
 The time complexity for searching, inserting or deleting a node depends on the height of the tree `h`, so the worst case is `O(h)`.